 Extra tips for learning at home

 Read below for more tips on incorporating learning into everyday life.
 These tips were developed by specialists in child development and early education—who are parents too!
-Download a PDF with the following tips by clicking here, or by downloading the attachment at the bottom of this article.
-These tips are also available in Spanish, here.
+Download a PDF with the following tips by clicking here.
+These tips are also available in Spanish here.

 💡 TIP: Look for learning everywhere.